narusem/pizza/README.md

 # pizza
-This is a java sample program for beginners.
+This is a Java sample program for beginners.